 The final category is white noise, the starting points for all of these sounds is white noise, but they have been heavily edited to make new sounds; this is perfect for a more smooth reverb.

 - If you want to use these samples as reverbs, then you need a convolution reverb plugin.
-You can find free VSTs through a quick google search.

 - 52MB download